2022 Liga Femenina

-The 2022 Liga Femenina, also known as Liga Femenina Pluspetrol 2022 for sponsorship reasons, was the 2nd season of the Peruvian Liga Femenina, the highest level of Peruvian women's football.
+The 2022 Liga Femenina, also known as Liga Femenina Pluspetrol 2022 for sponsorship reasons, was the 24th season of the Peruvian Primera División Femenina (and the second one under the currently format), the highest level of Peruvian women's football.
 The season began on 2 April and ended on 30 November.

 Unlike the previous season, the tournament was played in a decentralized way with each team playing matches at their respective home stadium.

 Alianza Lima were the defending champions and successfully retained their title after defeating Carlos A. Mannucci 4–1 on aggregate in the finals.
 As champions, Alianza Lima qualified for the 2022 Copa Libertadores Femenina.

 Competition format

 The season was divided into two stages: Regular stage and Play-offs.
 The regular stage was played under a single round-robin format with the 13 teams playing each other once for a total of 12 matches per team (6 matches at home and 6 away matches).

-For the play-offs stage, the 13 teams were splitted into two groups of 6 and 7 (championship play-offs and relegation play-offs respectively) according to their final placement in the regular stage.
+For the play-offs stage, the 13 teams were split into two groups of 6 and 7 (championship play-offs and relegation play-offs respectively) according to their final placement in the regular stage.
 The championship play-offs were contested by teams ranked 1st to 6th in the regular stage, the 6 teams played in a hexagonal where they faced other teams once for a total of 5 matches per team.
 The top four teams from the hexagonal advanced to the single-leg semi-finals with teams ranked 1st and 2nd hosting the matches.
 Winners of semi-finals played the finals on a home-and-away two-legged basis to decide the national champion, while losers played the single-leg third place play-off.
 Originally, the final was scheduled to be played in Lima on a single-leg format.

 The relegation play-offs were contested by teams ranked 7th to 13th in the regular stage, the 7 teams played in a heptagonal where they faced other teams once for a total of 6 matches per team.
-After the last matchday, the team placed 7th was relegated to the 2023 Copa Perú Femenina while the team placed 6th played a promotion play-off against the runners-up of the 2022 Copa Perú Femenina, winners of this play-off played the 2023 Liga Femenina while the losers played in the 2023 Copa Perú Femenina.
+After the last matchday, the team placed 7th was relegated to the 2023 Liga de Ascenso Femenina while the team placed 6th played a promotion play-off against the runners-up of the 2022 Copa Perú Femenina, winners of this play-off played the 2023 Liga Femenina while the losers played in the 2023 Liga de Ascenso Femenina.